 - Repayment plan, for missed payments

-- Forbearance plan, to temporarily reduce your payments until your finances improve
+- Forbearance plan, to temporarily reduce or suspend your payments until your finances improve

 - Loan modification, to reduce payments, interest or extend the loan term

 - Short sale, to sell the home for less than you owe, or

 The new owner of the home only needs to give you a 3-day notice to move.
 If you do not move, the new owner can begin the eviction process by filing a lawsuit against you in court called an Unlawful Detainer.
 If you lose in court, a 5-day eviction notice will be posted on your door.
 Only the Sheriff can do this.
 If you do not move out within five days, the Sheriff will return and force you to move out.
 If you are served with an Unlawful Detainer, call us right away for free help exploring options available to you.

 If you are evicted by the Sheriff, you will not be given a lot of time to get your belongings.
 It is important that you move your valuables to a safe place before the 5-day notice is up.

 You may be able to get more time or even money to move if the property is sold.
 Call us for more information on your rights.

 Who can you call for free and reliable help?

 Our experienced staff can discuss your foreclosure with you and help you explore all your options to save your home.
 We can help you work with your lender, to identify your options.